w3f/polkadot-wiki/docs/learn/learn-collator.md

 Unlike validators, collator nodes do not secure the network.
 If a parachain block is invalid, it will get rejected by validators.
 The validators are required to check the validity of submitted candidates, followed by issuing and collecting statements about the validity of candidates to other validators.
 This process is known as **candidate backing**.
-The Polkadot validator receives an arbitrary number of parachain candidates with associated proofs from untrusted collators.
-A candidate is considered backable when at least 2/3 of all assigned validators have issued a Valid statement about that candidate.
+Validators receive an arbitrary number of parachain candidates with associated proofs from untrusted collators.
+A candidate is considered backable when at least 2/3 of all assigned validators have issued a valid statement about that candidate.

 The validator must successfully verify the following conditions in the following order: